Making Tax Digital for Income Tax

 Introduction

 For several years HMRC have been in the process of transforming their systems with a view to modernising their management of data and interactions with taxpayers for the digital age.
 The project is known as Making Tax Digital (MTD) and encompasses different taxes and several processes, which were first consulted on in 2016.
 Some elements of the plan are already in place (e.g. MTD for VAT), but MTD for Income Tax (MTD for ITSA) has been deferred a number of times due to its complexity.
 MTD for ITSA requires digital record keeping and quarterly digital reporting of receipts and expenses in respect of trading businesses and property businesses that are subject to income tax, subject to certain exceptions.
+MTD for ITSA will begin on 6 April 2026, but the start date will be later for some affected taxpayers.

 Entities and businesses affected